Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes: Introduction

 In this work, we investigate the magnetic properties of colloidal \MS nanoflakes of triangular shape with hydrogen-passivated sulfur edges.
 While theoretical studies on similar systems based on first-principles and tight-binding models have been published in the last decade~\cite{Tiutiunnyk2022,Abdel2023,cao2015,Liang2015,Pavlovi2015,Chen2018}, we propose a systematic analysis to identify well-defined spin domains intrinsically arising in these systems due to their characteristic topology.
 By performing density functional theory (DFT) calculations, we show \MS nanoflakes with edge lengths smaller than 1.5~nm are nonmagnetic, whereas larger structures exhibit energetically competing magnetic states separated by less than 50~meV, with varying total magnetic moments due to distinct local spin alignments.
-Despite S-termination and H-passivation, only specific Mo atoms close to the edges develop local magnetic moments forming symmetric topologies, in contrast to periodic nanoribbons or 2D sheets where the spin density is delocalized along the entire edge.
-Our results highlight triangular \MS nanoflakes with S-H edges as robust, experimentally feasible platforms for spin-filtering and other spintronic applications.
+Despite S-termination and H-passivation, only specific Mo atoms close to the edges develop local magnetic moments forming symmetric topologies, in pronounced contrast to the delocalized spin density characterizing periodic TMD nanoribbons.
+Our results highlight triangular \MS nanoflakes with S-H edges as robust, experimentally feasible platforms to create high-density, individually addressable magnetic islands for spin-filtering and next-generation spintronic applications.